Self-Hosted Server Guide

 Windows

-Save this as start-gamevox.bat next to gamevox-server.exe and double-click it to start:
+Save this as start-gamevox.bat next to gamevox-self-hosted-server.exe and double-click it to start:

 Linux / macOS